Miki575/Hangman/TechnicalGuide.md

 `/opt/lampp/manager-linux-x64.run` - start graphical interface.
 Power-on Apache server and SQL server.
 Have a look at your DB-> [localhost/phpmyadmin](http://localhost/phpmyadmin/)
 #### Test SQL querries
 To test your SQL querries you can use php scripts: `dbconnect.php`, `index.php` and `zapytania.txt` with SQL querries.
-All of these three files in order to work with Xampp should be located in `/opt/lampp/htdocs/`.
+All of these three files in order to work with Xampp should be located in `/opt/lampp/htdocs/` (use `syncXampp` command).
 Querry output you can view in the browser at [localhost/QuerryTest/](http://localhost/QuerryTest/)
 ## Purpose of main classes <a name="classes"></a>
 ### DB
 Base class with all necessary members to receive access to SQL tables in DB.